-The market price of our common stock has been, and is likely to continue to be, volatile.
+The market price of our common stock has been, and is likely to continue to be, volatile, including for reasons unrelated to changes in our business.
 Our stock price could be subject to wide fluctuations in response to a variety of factors, including but not limited to the following:

-- · adverse results or delays in preclinical or clinical studies; - · any inability to obtain additional funding; - · any delay in filing an IND, NDA, BLA, or other regulatory submission for any of our product candidates and any adverse development or perceived adverse development with respect to the applicable regulatory agency's review of that IND, NDA, BLA, or other regulatory submission: - · the perception of limited market sizes or pricing for our product candidates; - · failure to successfully develop and commercialize our product candidates; - · post-marketing safety issues; - · failure to maintain our existing strategic collaborations or enter into new collaborations; - · failure by us or our licensors and strategic collaboration partners to prosecute, maintain, or enforce our intellectual property rights; - · changes in laws or regulations applicable to our products; - · any inability to obtain adequate product supply for our product candidates or the inability to do so at acceptable prices; - · adverse regulatory decisions; - · introduction of new products, services, or technologies by our competitors; - · failure to meet or exceed financial projections we may provide to the public; - · failure to meet or exceed the financial projections of the investment community; - · the perception of the pharmaceutical industry by the public, legislatures, regulators, and the investment community; - · announcements of significant acquisitions, strategic partnerships, joint ventures, or capital commitments by us, our strategic collaboration partner, or our competitors; - disputes or other developments relating to proprietary rights, including patents, litigation matters, and our ability to obtain patent protection for our technologies; - additions or departures of key scientific or management personnel; - · significant lawsuits, including patent or stockholder litigation; - · if securities or industry analysts do not publish research or reports about our business, or if they issue an adverse or misleading opinion regarding our stock; - · changes in the market valuations of similar companies; - · general market or macroeconomic conditions; - $\cdot \hspace{0.5cm}$ sales of our common stock by us or our stockholders in the future; and - · trading volume of our common stock.
+- · adverse results or delays in preclinical or clinical studies; - · any inability to obtain additional funding; - any delay in filing an IND, NDA, BLA, MAA, or other regulatory submission for any of our product candidates and any adverse development or perceived adverse development with respect to the applicable regulatory agency's review of that IND, NDA, BLA, MAA, or other regulatory submission: - the perception of limited market sizes or pricing for our product candidates; - · failure to successfully develop and commercialize our product candidates; - the level of any revenue we receive from named patient sales; - · post-marketing safety issues; - · failure to maintain our existing strategic collaborations or enter into new collaborations; - · failure by us or our licensors and strategic collaboration partners to prosecute, maintain, or enforce our intellectual property rights; - · changes in laws or regulations applicable to our products; - · any inability to obtain adequate product supply for our product candidates or the inability to do so at acceptable prices; - · adverse regulatory decisions; - · introduction of new products, services, or technologies by our competitors; - failure to meet or exceed financial projections we may provide to the public; - · failure to meet or exceed the financial projections of the investment community; - the perception of the pharmaceutical industry by the public, legislatures, regulators, and the investment community; - · announcements of significant acquisitions, strategic partnerships, joint ventures, or capital commitments by us, our strategic collaboration partner, or our competitors; - · disputes or other developments relating to proprietary rights, including patents, litigation matters, and our ability to obtain patent protection for our technologies; - · additions or departures of key scientific or management personnel; - · significant lawsuits, including patent or stockholder litigation; - · securities or industry analysts' reports regarding our stock, or their failure to issue such reports;

+- · changes in the market valuations of similar companies; - · general market or macroeconomic conditions; - · sales of our common stock by us or our stockholders in the future; and - · trading volume of our common stock.